Dephoh/DS542_final/README.md

 # DS542_final
 DS542 Deep Learning final project.
 Contrastive Learning on IMDb-Faces dataset

+# Virtual Environment
+Run the following commands (assumes your are on the Boston University Shared Computing Cluster)

+python -m venv simclr_venv
+source simclr_venv/bin/activate
+module load python3/3.12.4
+pip install -r requirements.txt python -m ipykernel install --user --name="simclr_venv"

+After doing that, make sure you use the simclr_venv as the kernel for all the notebooks

 # Data Loading
 There are no scripts for data ingestion, instead go to the following link: [Link to IMDb Dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)